rmarable/ParallelClusterMaker/INSTALL.md

 $ ./kill-pcluster.py -N test01 -O rmarable -A us-east-1a
 ```

-* Once you are done working with the cluster, disable the virtual Python
+* When you are done working with the cluster, disable the virtual Python
 environment:

 ```